mfasiolo/mvnfast/README.md

-Fast methods for multivariate normal distributions.
+Fast methods for multivariate normal and Student's t distributions.
 For details type vignette("mvnfast").